michaelpatrickpurcell/castle-of-magic/README.md

-# castle-of-magic
+# Castle of Magic
-A modern reimagining of a classic board game
+A modern reimagining of a classic boardgame of magic and intrigue.